refugee-stories/mylynh-nguyen-ui/README.txt

 [x] Responsive Navbar that transitions with media query (no way! transparency! fade ins!)
 [x] Responsive animations!!! (woah?!!? a slide in effect for carousel!)
 [x] Hype level: OVER 9000!!

+I didn't use a template for this website.